dokku/dokku/docs/development/pluginhooks.md

 done
 ```

-### `pre-build-herokuish`
+### `pre-build-buildpack`

 - Description: Allows you to run commands before the build image is created for a given app.
 For instance, this can be useful to add env vars to your container.
-Only applies to applications using herokuish.
+Only applies to applications using buildpacks.
 - Invoked by: `dokku build`
 - Arguments: `$APP`
 - Example: